 How much does Plastiq cost?

-In return for letting you use your credit card, Plastiq charges a 2.5 percent fee on each transaction.
+In return for letting you use your credit card, Plastiq charges up to a 2.85 percent fee on each transaction.

 What bills can you pay using Plastiq?